-- 1) A hot lunch program is provided by the Byron Center Public Schools.
+- 1) A hot lunch program is provided by the Byron Center Public Schools at the East Campus only.
 Free or reduced rates are available to those who qualify. - 2) Families may order lunches for their students by the month and will deposit funds into their online accounts as necessary. - 3) Some students carry their lunches. - 4) All students eat lunch only in their homerooms, not in the hallways or playgrounds. - 5) If school is canceled for any reason, the hot lunch planned for that day will be served on the day school resumes.